boostorg/beast/README.md

 with the Boost.Coroutine library.
 Please visit the Boost documentation for instructions on how to do this for your particular build system.

-For the examples and tests, Beast provides build scripts for Boost.Build (bjam) and CMake.
-It is possible to generate Microsoft Visual Studio or Apple Xcode project files using CMake by executing these commands from the root of the repository:
+For the examples and tests, Beast provides build scripts for Boost.Build (bjam) and CMake (Windows).
+It is possible to generate Microsoft Visual Studio project files using CMake by executing these commands from the root of the repository:

 ```
 mkdir bin
 cd bin
 cmake ..                                    # for 32-bit Windows builds
-cmake -G Xcode ..                           # for Apple Xcode builds

 cd ..
 mkdir bin64